tlk00/BitMagic/README.md

 ### Succinct vectors
 BitMagic supports succinct (memory compact) vectors based on bit-transposition transform
-also known as bit-plane compression (BPC) or bit-slicing and Rank-Select compression.
+also known as bit-plane compression (BPC) (aka bit-slicing) plus Rank-Select compression.
-Succint vectors are labeled "sparse" but they also work for dense vectors.
+BitMagic succint vectors somewhat misleadingly labeled "sparse" but they work for dense vectors just fine.

 Bit transposition solves two purposes: free unused bit plains and isolate regularity and entropy into separate (sparse) bit-vectors.
 Compression on bit-planes offers both superior memory performance and fast search.
-One of the design golas was to be able to perform searches on succinct data using vectorized logical operations.
+One of the design goals to perform index free searches on succinct vectros using fast vectorized logical operations.

+BitMagic succinct vectors are index-free searchable in memory compressed form.
+It is fast!

-Succinct bit-transposed implementation works well for both integer vectors and string vectors and it rivals other succinct schemes like prefix trees.
+Succinct bit-transposed implementation works well for both integer vectors (signed or unsigned) as well as string vectors.
+It rivals other succinct schemes like prefix trees.
 Succinct vectors can be both sorted and unsorted.
 The idea here is similar to Apache Arrow-Parquet, but it takes it farther with bit-plane compression and extensive use of accelerated Rank-Select compression.